vib795/everyday-developer-tools/README.md

 5. Submit a pull request.

+## Live demo
+A live demo of the application can be viewed [here](https://utkarshsingh0609.pythonanywhere.com/diff-viewer)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.